-To the extent possible, the prior Franchisor owner also should continue to honor its guest loyalty or rewards programs for the guests who stayed at the hotels it is selling to the new Franchisor owner.
+Smooth Transition: To the extent possible, the prior Franchisor owner should also continue to honor its guest loyalty or rewards programs for the guests who stayed at the hotels it is selling to the new Franchisor owner.
 Alternatively, the prior Franchisor owner selling the hotels should transfer the points or rewards earned by such guests to another existing guest loyalty program of the prior Franchisor owner or a new program it establishes for the benefit of such guests.